SoftLivingMatter/Asymmetric_Immiscibility_Simulations/README.md

 ## Acknowledgments

-Code for setting up HPS model NVT simulations was adapted from [slab_builder](https://github.com/Roshan-M-Regy/slab_builder/tree/79283702a304556b46e53eeaede0f6a706299a86).
+Code for setting up the HPS interaction model and NVT simulations was adapted from [slab_builder](https://github.com/Roshan-M-Regy/slab_builder/tree/79283702a304556b46e53eeaede0f6a706299a86).
 Regy, R. M.; Zheng, W.; Mittal, J. Theory of biological phase separation, Liquid-Liquid Phase Coexistence and Membraneless Organelles. in Liquid-Liquid Phase Coexistence and Membraneless Organelles (ed.
 Keating, C. D.) (2020).